HIebyShek/Tanchiki/README.md

     WASD for moving and Space for shooting

 ### Red player controls:
-    Up, Down, Left, Right arrows for moving and M for shooting
+    Up, Down, Left, Right arrows for moving and / for shooting